cgrafmuller/triphappy-heatmap-tiles/README.md

 # triphappy-heatmap-tiles
 Generates heatmap tiles for use in Google Maps.
-As used by triphappy.com
+As used on https://triphappy.com

 Uses the wonderful [Heatmap](https://github.com/lucasb-eyer/heatmap) library by Lucas B Eyer